mcmatan/int/README.md

 Following the previous question, we could also solve it using topological sort.

+In short: we create data structure that holds how many dependencies does each node have.
+Another data structure holds each node which node dependencies it resolves.
+Then we start from a node with no dependencies, resolving (negating 1) from each node which had this one as dependency while pushing to the queue nodes that after resolution have no dependencies.

--  We are counting how many dependencies does each one need.
-For example: [0, 2, 1] means 0 has no dependencies, 2 has 1 dependency, and 1 has 2 dependencies.
+-  Count how many dependencies does each node have.
+For example: [0, 2, 1] means 0 has no dependencies, 1 has 2 dependency, and 2 has 1 dependency.
 - Then we are connecting between each course to the one that depends on it.
 - We push to a queue all the ones with zero dependencies (our starting points) marking by negating 1 from original dependency array count, if reached zero, we add it to the queue